-There are four reasons for you to be interested in this Standard:
+There are five reasons for you to be interested in this Standard:

-- Auto racing and kart racing impose risks of death or permanent impairment due to head injury. - 2.
+- 1. Auto racing imposes risks of death or permanent impairment due to head injury. - 2.
 The proper use of protective helmets can minimize the risk of death or permanent impairment. - The protective capacity of a helmet is difficult to estimate, particularly at the time of purchase or use.
 Protective capability is currently measured by destructive testing which is beyond the means of most helmet wearers. - 4.
-Snell certification backed by ongoing destructive testing samples taken randomly from dealers and distributors identifies those helmet models providing and maintaining the highest levels of head protection.
+Snell certification backed by ongoing destructive testing samples taken randomly from dealers and distributors identifies those helmet models providing and maintaining the highest levels of head protection. - 5.
+This particular Snell standard is based on costly technologies which may enable higher levels of protective capability.
+Helmets certified to this standard are likely to be prohibitively expensive for all but the highest levels of professional competition.
+However, it is hoped that the helmet industry will take up this standard and, in so doing, find ways to make this technology and these helmets affordable for everyone.
+Until then, many racers and racing authorities may also wish to consider helmets certified to Snell SA2010 and SA2015.

-Four of the most critical elements affecting a helmet's protective properties are:
+The most critical elements affecting a helmet's protective properties are:

-- Impact management how well the helmet protects against collisions with large objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chin straps are sufficiently strong to hold the helmet throughout a head impact. - 4.
-Extent of Protection the area of the head protected by the helmet.
+Impact management - how well the helmet protects against collisions with large objects.

+- Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chin straps are sufficiently strong to hold the helmet throughout a head impact. - 4.
+Extent of Protection the area of the head protected by the helmet. - 5.
+Flame Resistance whether the helmet will withstand exposure to direct flame. - Frontal Head Restraint whether the helmet provides sufficient anchorages for tethers intended to resist the inertial load of the helmet and its wearer's head in frontal crashes.